 Schuco AWS60 outward opening

-Schuco are leaders in glazed frames the AWS range includes several size frames to match any application.
+Schuco is leaders in glazed frames the AWS range includes several size frames to match any application.
 The AWS60 has a front to back measurement of 60mm.
 Its design is contemporary which looks and is very strong.

 AWS60 gable frames